 F. The Licensee shall implement the following three conditions during construction of the natural gas pipeline lateral near residences along Jameson Road in Hillsborough County and along Agricola Road near Bradley Junction in Polk County:

-1. For residences located within 50 feet of the construction easement, the Licensee shall avoid removal of mature trees and landscaping between the residence and the edge of the construction easement, wherever practicable, and shall immediately restore all lawn areas and landscaping within the construction easement.
+1. For residences located within 50 feet of the construction easement, the Licensee shall avoid removal of mature trees and landscaping between the residence and the edge of the construction easement, wherever Practicable, and shall immediately restore all lawn areas and landscaping within the construction easement.

 2. For residences located between 25 and 50 feet from the edge of the construction easement, the Licensee shall temporarily fence the edge of the construction easement adjacent to the residence for a distance of 25 feet on either side of the residence to ensure that construction equipment and materials, including the spoil pile, remain within the construction easement.

-3. For residences located between 0 and 25 feet from the edge of the construction easement, the Licensee shall temporarily fence the edge of the construction easement and, if practicable, reduce the construction easement as necessary to maintain a minimum distance of 25 feet between the residence and the edge of the construction easement for a distance of 25 feet on either side of the residence.
+3. For residences located between 0 and 25 feet from the edge of the construction easement, the Licensee shall temporarily fence the edge of the construction easement and, if Practicable, reduce the construction easement as necessary to maintain a minimum distance of 25 feet between the residence and the edge of the construction easement for a distance of 25 feet on either side of the residence.
 In no case shall the edge of the temporary construction easement be located within 10 feet of a residence unless the landowner agrees in writing.
 If placement of the pipeline will be within 25 feet of a residence, the Licensee shall ensure that the trench is not excavated until the pipe is ready for installation and the trench is backfilled immediately after pipe installation.

 [Final Order Certification Power Block 1, 01/27/1994 – formerly Department of Community Affairs]

 G. The Licensee shall update its current Hines Energy Complex hurricane preparation and recovery plan to include Power Blocks 1, 2, 3, and 4.
 The updated plan shall be submitted to the Department of Economic Opportunity and the Polk County Office of Emergency Management no later than completion of building construction code compliance review of Hines Power Block 4 by Polk County.
-The Licensee shall formally update the plan every 5 years following commercial operation of Power Block 4 or whenever an additional electrical generating unit is brought into commercial service at the Hines Plant site and shall submit these updated versions of the plan to the Department of Economic Opportunity and the Polk County Office of Emergency Management.
+The Licensee shall formally update the plan every 5 years following commercial operation of Power Block 4 or whenever an additional electrical generating unit is brought into commercial service at the Hines Plant Site and shall submit these updated versions of the plan to the Department of Economic Opportunity and the Polk County Office of Emergency Management.
 These updating and submittal requirements should be noted in the plan.
 If the Department of Economic Opportunity deems the plan or any of its periodic updates not to be in compliance with the requirements of this Condition, it may petition for enforcement of this Condition pursuant to the Florida Electrical Power Plant Siting Act.

-[Final Order Certification Power Block 3, 09/11/2003 – formerly Department of Community Affairs
+[Final Order Certification Power Block 3, 09/11/2003 – formerly Department of Community Affairs]

 IV.
 FLORIDA FISH AND WILDLIFE CONSERVATION COMMISSION